Sarah Dixon McClain -- Rowesville

-The family will receive friends at the residence of her niece, Mrs. Miracle Tucker Gressett, 1420 Legrand Smoak St., Cordova, or Simmons Funeral Home and Crematory, Orangeburg.
+The family will receive friends at the residence of her niece, Mrs. Miracle Tucker Gressette, 1420 Legrand Smoak St., Cordova, or Simmons Funeral Home and Crematory of Orangeburg.

 Please adhere to all COVID-19 precautions.